agn453/Z280RC/README.md

 In addition to supporting a larger number of files, I've altered the disk allocation to use the previously unused track 63 on each of the A:, B:,
 C: and D: partitions.
-The latter three are now 8192 Kilobytes, while the A: has 1 reserved track for the system boot loaders (it is 8064 Kb).
+The latter three are now 8192 Kilobytes, while the A: drive has 1 reserved track for the system boot loaders (it is 8064 Kb).

 Once you have uploaded CPM22BIG.HEX and issued the C2 command to write the new CP/M 2.2 image to the boot track, format each of the drives on